Your design portfolio represents a window for the world to view your work and judge your talent, skills, and experience.

 The best graphic designer portfolios are all about showcasing work in an easy and intuitive interface.
 Follow best practices and choose a clean, minimal design that highlights your graphic design works as the centerpieces of the viewing experience.

-One of the big mistakes that many designers make is to “over-do” the design of their portfolio.
+One of the big portfolio website mistakes that many designers make is to “over-do” the design of their portfolio.
 Your portfolio website design should not overshadow or take away attention from your graphic design portfolio.

 Rather, it should serve as a backdrop that highlights your work and makes it easy for visitors to explore your online portfolio.